Camila Coelho Sizzles In A Tight Green Dress On Instagram

-Camila Coelho has been busy lately showing off her impeccable sense of style with her Instagram followers and turned up the heat in her newest share as she rocked a tight green dress.
+Camila Coelho has been busy lately showing off her impeccable sense of style with her Instagram followers, and she turned up the heat in her newest share as she rocked a tight green dress.
 There were three photos in the set, all which showed her look from different angles.

-In the first photo, the stunner stood with her legs slightly apart and her hands by her sides, glancing down towards the ground with her lips slightly parted.
+In the first photo, the stunner stood with her legs slightly apart and her hands by her sides.
+She was glancing down toward the ground with her lips slightly parted.

-The cupped dress was metallic forest green with thin straps.
-A narrow v-neckline flattered her cleavage and the ensemble also featured an asymmetrical hem that reached from her left thigh to her right knee.
+The cupped dress was a metallic forest green with thin straps.
+A narrow V-neckline flattered her cleavage, and the ensemble also featured an asymmetrical hem that reached from her left thigh to her right knee.
 Camila completed her look with leopard-print heels with cute tie accents that brought attention to her lean legs.

 She wore her short hair down in a middle part with some of her locks obscuring the right side of her face.
 Her makeup application included shimmery eyeshadow and pink lipstick, although the rest was hard to see.
-Camila added more flirty touches to her outfit with her accessories: she wore a gold teardrop-shaped charm necklace, bangles, and rings.
+Camila added more flirty touches to her outfit with her accessories; she wore a gold teardrop-shaped charm necklace, bangles, and rings.

 The sensation stood in between a large leafy plant and a small side table that was decorated with a white bouquet of flowers.
-Behind her was a silver couch, plush white rug, and a clear coffee table.
+Behind her was a silver couch, a plush white rug, and a clear coffee table.

 The second photo showed Camila sitting on the ground by the large plant as she put on her strappy shoes.

-In addition, a final photo gave her fans a closer look at her legs as she photographed herself from her waist down in front of a floor-length mirror.
+The final photo gave her fans a closer look at her legs as she photographed herself from her waist down in front of a floor-length mirror.
 She propped out her let foot and showed off the jewelry on her left wrist.

 The bombshell’s adoring fans took to the comments section with their compliments.